Spreadsheet

 - Styling and formatting cells and regions using standard spreadsheet functionality

-Creating spreadsheet assessments involves a complex design language.
-Whether that language is expressed through a graphical user interface or a task specific language, there is a lot for the question author to learn.
-For this reason we provide the third option of creating assessments using plain English.
-A Help system writes the code for you.
-You can, of course, read and edit the code as you desire.
+Spreadsheet assessments have a complex design language.
+Whether that language is expressed through a graphical user interface or a task specific language, there is a lot for the question author to manage.
+For this reason we provide a hybrid (Make) tool that includes a property editor and an English language interface which automatically generates the code for the question.
+That code is the single source of truth that defines the question.
+The author can read (and write) that code to fully understand (and modify) the question being made.

-Here is a screencast of creating a spreadsheet assessment with Help and CSV data.
+Here is a screencast of creating a spreadsheet assessment with the Make tool and CSV data.

 Using CSV Data to Create a Spreadsheet Question